The Top 5 international HR trends

 In the near future, tech corporations will increasingly move into the status of more traditional businesses.
 The economic history shows that many other industries have followed this pattern: new technologies are emerging, then new companies that grow rapidly, earn a lot of money and become a driver of innovation.
 Then a maturation process begins, the growth rate decreases and the companies focus on costs and profit margins.
 This classical process is also subject to extraordinary additional benefits.

 Last but not least, the “hard” factors have to be right, like the compensation package to keep employees long-term.
 One of our studies shows that particularly exotic additional services have a comparatively small effect on long-term employee satisfaction - compared to more classic and monetary factors.

 Trend #4: More measures against the gender pay gap

-Public awareness of the wage gap between women and men has continued to increase over the past year.
-A Glassdoor study confirms that, even after adjusting for age, work experience, job, industry, region, and other factors, there is still a significant gender pay gap between the genders of 5,5 percent.
-Talking about the salary difference between men and women is one thing to actually do something else.
+Public awareness of the gender pay gap has increased further over the past year.
+A Glassdoor study confirms that there is still a significant gender pay gap of 5,5 percent between the genders, even after adjusting for the criteria age, professional experience, job, industry, region and other factors.
+Talking about the pay gap between men and women is one thing, actually acting is another.